Emma Peel

 Emma Peel is a fictional character played by Diana Rigg in the British 1960s adventure television series The Avengers, and by Uma Thurman in the 1998 film version.
 She was born Emma Knight, the daughter of an industrialist, Sir John Knight.
 She is the crime-fighting partner of John Steed.

-As a lady spy adventurer and expert in martial arts, she became a feminist role model around the world and is considered an icon of British popular culture.
+As a spy adventurer and expert in martial arts, she became a feminist role model around the world and is considered an icon of British popular culture.
 Regarded as a 1960s fashion icon and sex symbol, the character is often remembered for the leather catsuit sometimes worn by Rigg in her early episodes.

 Casting

 Mrs. Peel was introduced as a replacement for the popular character Cathy Gale, played by actress Honor Blackman.
 Blackman left the programme at the end of the third season to co-star in the James Bond film Goldfinger.

 Elizabeth Shepherd was initially cast as Emma Peel and production on the fourth season began.
 After filming all of one episode and part of a second, the producers decided that Shepherd was not suitable for the part, and she was dismissed.
 No footage of Shepherd as Peel is known to have survived.

 The producers had to quickly replace her and gave the job to Diana Rigg; the episodes with Shepherd were then subsequently re-filmed.